4ciemg/iemg-consoomer-guide/Welcome.md

 Sound descriptors given for IEMs are weak approximations.
 Refer to frequency response graphs for better insight.
 A tilde "~" denotes if adjustable sound tuning is advertised (e.g., exchangeable nozzles, DIP switch, impedance adapter, or DSP cable).
 There are resources for newcomers, sister sites for EQ and community impressions, and more in the Helpful External Links section.
 !!!

+!!!question Old Rentry Guide?
+The guide is now being hosted and run by the IEMGazette editor with approval from the old guide's creator.
+The [old guide](https://rentry.org/consoomer_guide) has been "archived" without update since October 22nd 2025.
+!!!